NunoSempere/clarivoyance/list/index.md

 - ★★ Practical relevance of benchmarks 12: How many years between a model good enough to resolve this Metaculus question being trained, and 10/20/50/70/90% of labour actually being automated? https://www.metaculus.com/questions/5121/date-of-artificial-general-intelligence/

-- ★★ Practical relevance of benchmarks 13: How many years between a model good enough to resolve ★the non-robotics★ parts of the Metaculus question being trained, and and the arrival of Pasta?
+- ★★ Practical relevance of benchmarks 13: How many years between a model good enough to resolve non-robotics parts of the Metaculus question being trained, and and the arrival of Pasta?

-- ★★ Practical relevance of benchmarks 14: : How many years between a model good enough to resolve ★the non-robotics★ parts of the Metaculus question being trained and it being possible to automate 10/20/50/70/90% of labour?
+- ★★ Practical relevance of benchmarks 14: : How many years between a model good enough to resolve non-robotics parts of the Metaculus question being trained and it being possible to automate 10/20/50/70/90% of labour?

-- ★★ Practical relevance of benchmarks 15: How many years between a model good enough to resolve ★the non-robotics★ parts of the Metaculus question being trained and 10/20/50/70/90% of labour actually being automated?
+- ★★ Practical relevance of benchmarks 15: How many years between a model good enough to resolve non-robotics parts of the Metaculus question being trained and 10/20/50/70/90% of labour actually being automated?

 - ★ By 2027/2032/2043 will we see a demonstration where an AI "does the job of an ordinary office worker" in one office for a month?